-- a) stock lent under certain stock lending agreements; - b) certain stock transactions carried out by market makers for the purpose of hedging options transactions or directly arising out of options transactions entered into in the course of acting as a market maker; - c) transactions in regional derivative options and convertible bonds or notes; - d) allotment or redemption of units of unit trust funds; - e) certain transactions in relation to Islamic bonds (i.e. sukuk); - f) transfer of units or shares of all Hong Kong listed exchange traded funds (ETFs); and - g) transfer of shares by ETF market makers in the course of creating and redeeming ETF units listed in Hong Kong.
+- a) stock lent under certain stock lending agreements; - b) certain stock transactions carried out by market makers for the purpose of hedging options transactions or directly arising out of options transactions entered into in the course of acting as a market maker; - c) transactions in regional derivative options and convertible bonds or notes; - d) allotment or redemption of units of unit trust funds; - e) certain transactions in relation to Islamic bonds (i.e. sukuk); - f) transfer of units or shares of all Hong Kong listed exchange traded funds (ETFs); - g) transfer of shares by ETF market makers in the course of creating and redeeming ETF units listed in Hong Kong; - h) transfer of shares relating to dual-counter stock made by dual-counter market makers.